Click on the term you are interested in to see the definition.

 Biomarker Status – State of a biomarker.
 For example, in ovarian cancer, BRCA mutation is a biomarker that may be described as BRCA-positive or BRCA-negative.8,10,11

-Breast Cancer Susceptibility Gene (BRCA) – (pronounced bracka or B-R-C-A) – Refers to particular genes that produce proteins that suppress tumors.
+BRCA – Stands for breast cancer susceptibility gene.
+BRCA refers to particular genes that produce proteins that suppress tumors.
 BRCA proteins help repair damaged DNA in cells.
 You may hear the terms BRCA1 and BRCA2 proteins.
 Mutations in BRCA may mean that it no longer functions.
 A BRCA gene mutation can be inherited from a parent.
-When this happens, it is known as a germline BRCA mutation (gBRCA).
-When there is a mutation in BRCA that is not passed from a parent to a child, it is called a somatic BRCA (sBRCA) mutation.
-See also BRCA Mutation, BRCA-negative, and BRCA-positive.9,11-13
+When this happens, it is known as a germline BRCA (gBRCA) or inherited BRCA mutation.
+When there is a mutation in BRCA that is not passed from a parent to a child, it is called a somatic BRCA (sBRCA) mutation.9,11-13

 BRCA Mutation – An alteration or change in the BRCA gene.
 See also BRCA, BRCA-negative, and BRCA-positive.9